Skip to main content

 User-locked profiles

 These connection profiles contain a unique client private key and unique client certificate, with all the necessary certificates, keys, and instructions for the VPN connection.
-The authentication process requires the private key, client certificate, and the correct user credentials to successfully establish a VPN tunnel.
+The authentication process requires the private key, client certificate, and the correct user credentials to establish a VPN tunnel successfully.
 You can enable multi-factor authentication (MFA) as well.
 This connection profile type is locked to the specific user account.
 If you use credentials for another account with this type of profile, you won’t pass the authentication phase.

 Auto-login profiles